-In designing new approaches, new pedagogies and new blends, will universities consider and, in some cases accelerate, outsourcing dimensions of the student experience to concentrate on what they do best and what other providers can add to enhancing inclusive student support, well-being and student success?
+In designing new approaches, new pedagogies and new blends, will universities consider and, in some cases accelerate, working in partnership with external providers for dimensions of the student experience to concentrate on what they do best and what other providers can add to enhancing inclusive student support, well-being and student success?
 Do the complexities of developing new learning models, along with increasing and widening student expectations, require a closer look at how partnerships with specialist third party organisations can offer solutions to some of these demands?

 Third parties can bring quick solutions and services to support students, often in ways which may be

 slow or too costly to develop in-house.
 They can offer services which add value to a University’s

 student experience and complement a University’s own support services.
 They can also bring